-Start-ups.
-The first thing that comes to my mind when I think about them is our own lives.
+When we talk about startups, the first thing that comes to mind is our own life.
 We begin as young babies, take baby-steps, and grow old; unless it’s the life of Benjamin Button.
 That’s how brands grow as well.
-They begin their journey as start-ups, take babysteps, and grow old and credible.
+They begin their journey as start-ups, take baby steps, and grow old and credible.
 The only difference-very few start-ups find the road to adulthood.
 And more so in a place like India, which is buzzing with entrepreneurs today.

 The entrepreneurial landscape has been a consistent contributor towards the development of the country and is amongst the most significant growth drivers of the economy.
 While the startup industry grew exponentially over the last few years, the race to stay relevant in the minds of its audience kicked off at high speed.
 Each player brings their best products and services and implements a unique strategy to communicate their offerings and attract stakeholders (customers, employees, investors etc).